20220314 The transcribe

-The transcribe command can take an audio (wav) file and transcribe it to standard output.
-For large audio files this will take extra time.
-Currently only wav files are supported through the command line (though the service also supports mp3, ogg, and flac).
+The command can take an audio wav file, as an optional argument, and transcribe it to the console.
+For large audio files this can take some time.
+Currently only wav files are supported through the command line (though the cloud service also supports mp3, ogg, and flac).

 This will transcribe the audio as the following text: